 If you use contact lenses, then you have many options open.
 If you take re-useable lenses, you will need to carry a reasonable supply of solution as this is only available in larger cities when in less developed countries.
 The other option, if you can afford it, is daily disposable contacts.
 The advantages are that you worry less when swimming in any other situation they may 'pop out' and there is no carrying heavy solution.
 You will only be able to buy top-up daily disposable lenses in the biggest most developed Asian and Latin American cities and any stops you make in developed countries, solution is easier to find, but again it needs to be in a major city.
 Again take your prescription and keep a copy of it in your webmail account by putting it in an e-mail to yourself, in case of theft

-On a long trip.... perhaps: photos of your family, house and loved ones.
+On a long trip.... perhaps: photos of your family, house and loved ones (in print or on your phone).
 These will come in handy to show locals; they are also great to stave off homesickness that can hit us all at times.
 If it's your thing: something like a small pot of Marmite or Vegemite might be worth taking as a small comfort of home.
 This and the photo suggestion are not suited nor needed by everyone, but it is worth thinking laterally about the term 'essential'.

 Just an idea: Some cards with your name, address and e-mail, to give new friends; locals love to collect western names and addresses.
 Large clips for keeping together great big wads of low value notes.
 Some people also take a change purse.